starkex/starkex/README.md

 ### Konnichiwa, I'm Shubham - aka [ Robert Stark ] 👋

-- 🔭 I’m currently busy in Upskilling myself.
+- 🔭 Currently busy in Upskilling myself.

-- 🌱 I’m currently learning everything :)
+- 🌱 I’m learning everything nowadays :)

 - 💻 You can ask me about related to Software Dev, Website Dev and some related technologies.